 In addition to Trailhawk, Jeep offers the Cherokee in Latitude, Latitude Plus, Limited, and Overland trims.
-We rate it a 6.2 out of 10.
+We rate it at 5.8 out of 10.
 (Read more about how we rate cars.)

 The Cherokee made its debut for the 2014 model year and it is updated for 2019 with new styling, a new engine, an updated infotainment system, and revised transmission and suspension tuning.

 The Cherokee’s new looks do away with the oddball six-eyed look of the previous model and bring the lighting together where it’s supposed to be.
 The headlights are now LEDs with integrated daytime running lights, and fog lights are located below.
 The front end is just different enough from the Grand Cherokee to look distinct, but the family resemblance is obvious.
 The rest of the body is rather generic, however.

 Inside, the Cherokee is attractive and functional but lacks the space of rivals.
 The interior color choices are named after exotic locations, and Jeep updated the infotainment system with faster processors, a larger 7.0-inch touchscreen on base models, and standard Apple CarPlay and Android Auto.